-Surveying Party Chief – Jefferson County
+Surveyor – Jefferson County

-The Jefferson County Commission is looking for a well-qualified, motivated Surveying Party Chief to plan, coordinate, direct and participate in the collection and recording of land survey data necessary to complete construction design plans.
-The Survey Party Chief supervises the activities of engineering survey crews involved in preliminary, special instruction, and final surveys by applying survey knowledge gained through training and experience to a variety of field surveying situations.
-The Surveying Party Chief performs trigonometric, geometric, and algebraic calculations to calculate angles and reference point distances, grades, and location of slope stakes so surveying assignments are accurately completed.
-Reporting to the Principal Engineering Land Survey Inspector or a Chief Civil Engineer, the Surveying Party Chief work under general administrative supervision and their work is sometimes reviewed on-site after completion of the survey for compliance with professional standards.
+The Jefferson County Commission is looking for a well-qualified, motivated Surveyor to plan, coordinate, direct and participate in the collection and recording of land survey data necessary to complete construction design plans.
+The Surveyor is responsible for setting up and operating surveying instruments with an engineering survey party involved in preliminary, special instruction, and final surveys.
+The Surveyor prepares to conduct surveys by reviewing maps and plans, replenishing supplies, and ensuring equipment is ready and functioning appropriately.
+The Surveyor inspects the work of the survey team for adherence to all policies and procedures and accuracy and document the daily work accomplished.
+Their work is performed under the direction of a supervisor and is reviewed for accuracy.
 This is not intended to be an all-inclusive listing of essential job functions; the performance of other essential functions may be required.

 About Jefferson County